Geeksfino/finclip-agent/README.md

-# CxAgent
+# FinClip-Agent

-CxAgent is an AI-powered customer experience agent built on the actgent framework.
-It provides automated customer support through natural language interaction via both CLI and web interfaces.
-It can use MCP (Model Context Protocol) server to access knowledge base and other services.
-Its frontend is embeddable to any website.
+FinClip-Agent is an AI-powered customer experience agent built on the actgent framework.
+It provides automated customer support through natural language interaction via both CLI and web interfaces. **With just a single line of code, you can embed the chat widget into any website** - making it incredibly easy to add AI-powered support to your web applications.
+The agent can use MCP (Model Context Protocol) server to access knowledge base and other services, providing intelligent responses based on your custom data.

+> **Looking for better control over customer support content?** Check out [finclip-agent-starterkit](https://github.com/Geeksfino/finclip-agent-starterkit) - a ready-to-use solution for integrating custom knowledge bases with your agent.
+This helps improve Q&A quality and prevents hallucinations by grounding responses in your own documentation and data.

 ## Table of Contents